 “Go on.
 Have a seat.
 Here—”

-Leaning forward, Suiryou once again urged him to sit and pushed a wineglass toward him.
+Leaning forward, Suiryou once again urged him to sit and pushed a wine glass toward him.
 “You’ve been the Ra-shi for a pretty long time.
 Since the reign of Emperor Li, I’ve been told.
 Is that true?”

 Hisho answered with a nod.

 “You don’t say,” Suiryou murmured.
 He gave Hisho a long look.
-“You look younger than me but I suppose you’re a good deal older.
+“You look younger than me.
+I suppose you’re a good deal older.
 You see, I became a government official only last year and was listed on the Register of Wizards.
 Everybody knows you stop aging once you’re registered but it’s a hard thing getting used to.
 So how old are you really?”

 “Frankly, I don’t remember myself.”

 That was the truth.
 Hisho had been promoted to his post and listed on the Registry of Wizards during the reign of Emperor Li.
-As best he could recall, ten years or so after the emperor’s enthronement.
+As best he could recall, that was ten years or so after the emperor’s enthronement.
 Since his promotion, over a hundred some-odd years had passed.